Ramez Elmasri: Career

 Elmasri was appointed a faculty member at IFRICS (Institute for Retraining in Computer Science, Clarkson University, Potsdam, New York, where he taught the database course at the institute from 1984 to 1985.
 He was also a summer research fellow at the Rome Air Development Center, Rome Laboratory, Rome, New York, in 1987.
 He there conducted research on incorporating databases for distributed real-time systems.
 He has also worked as a consultant for Bell Communication Research (now Telcordia Technologies) at Piscataway, New Jersey, in 1989, where he conducted research on data models, query languages and indexing techniques for temporal databases.
 In 1990 he conducted research on enhancing capabilities of the data cycle architecture.
 He was also a visiting professor at The University of Zurich in Switzerland, where he conducted research on active and object-oriented databases in 1991.
-He was appointed a faculty associate at the Automation and Robotics Research Institute (ARRI), The University of Texas at Arlington, Arlington, Texas.
+He was appointed a faculty associate at the Automation and Robotics Research Institute (ARRI), the University of Texas at Arlington, Arlington, Texas.
 His research there focused on system integration, object-oriented software, concurrent engineering and agile manufacturing.
 He was also a principal research scientist at Honeywell International, Inc., Corporate Technology Center, Bloomington, Minnesota, where he worked on design and implementation of the DDTS (Distributed Database Testbed System) from 1980 to 1982.
 From 1982 to 1990 he was a faculty member at The University of Houston, Texas.
-Since 1990 he had been a faculty member at The University of Texas at Arlington, Texas, where he was also the associate chair of the Computer Science and Engineering Department since 2011.
-Since 2003 he was a consultant for various law firms, where he consulted on patent analysis and patent infringement cases and on software copyright infringement cases.
+From 1990 he had been a faculty member at The University of Texas at Arlington, Texas, where he was also the associate chair of the Computer Science and Engineering Department since 2011.
+From 2003 he was a consultant for various law firms, where he consulted on patent analysis and patent infringement cases and on software copyright infringement cases.